 Starting at 6.30 in the evening and lasting one hour, these classes are held in Hampton at the Methodist Church Hall in Percy Road. one of the best venues in the area.
 MAP IS HERE.

-Classes are limited to approximately 10/12 dogs, and covers all aspects of behavioural, obedience training, puppy health and socialisation both dogs and people including children
+Classes are limited to approximately 10/12 dogs and cover all aspects of behavioural, obedience training, puppy health and socialisation both dogs and people including children

 Price Of Classes

-Louise also has a Dog Walking and Dog Sitting business and runs a Doggie Creche during the day.
+Louise also has a Dog Walking and Dog Sitting Business and runs a Doggie Creche during the day.
 We have specially designed private land covering 45 acres.
-For those people that require this service please contact her on 08985 743719 or see her website HERE
+For those people that require this service please contact her on 07985 743719 or see her website HERE

 Problems Caused by Lack of Socialisation